Image Source: unsplash.com

 - unplug from technology at least 2 hrs before bed

-- useful relaxation resources include: Calm app, Insight timer, Headspace, My Health Alberta Relaxation audio tracks
+useful relaxation resources include: Audible, Insight timer, Headspace, My Health Alberta Relaxation audio tracks

 It is important to be aware that CBT-I alone can not cure your chronic pain, it can only reduce the cyclical nature of the relationship between pain and sleep.
 It is best to use a multidisciplinary approach when to comes to managing chronic pain, and to combine CBT-I with pain management techniques like physiotherapy, dietary modifications, and pain medication.
 It is also recommended that you consult with your doctor to determine which approach is best for your neuropathic pain needs.